 Here are the guidelines for participating in pattern testing for rhyFlower Knits.
 The purpose of this is to provide you with a clear understanding of the expectations pre-test, during the process, and post-test.
 Please read this document carefully before replying to a Tester Callout.
 Volunteering to participate in a rhyFlower Knits test implies that you have read and understood the testing requirements and agree to comply with them.

 - Internet Access – You will need reliable internet access for the duration of the test.
 You will need to have secure email access, particularly at the beginning and end of the test period.
 It is helpful if you are a member of the rhyFlower Knits Facebook group but, not required.
+I do post in there prior to callouts going out so people know ahead of time of upcoming tests.

 - Pattern Instructions – You will need to knit the pattern exactly as written unless the design allows you a choice (you’ll see “or your preferred method” in the pattern), or I specifically instruct you otherwise.
 Please do not change pattern elements, construction methods, gauge, etc. unless I notify you to do so.